About twice a month we meet to speak German and chat informally about

 Email: [email protected]

-See also Rosemary Campbell's report of last year's holiday on Rügen on the News and Reports page.
+See also Rosemary Campbell's report of a previous year's holiday on Rügen on the News and Reports page.

 BRITISH GERMAN ASSOCIATION

-We are affiliated to the BGA.
-Most of their events are in London.
+Most of the BGA's events are in London.
 Their working language tends to be English but if you are in London, they are often very interesting.

 For BGA Events - see website www.britishgermanassociation.org

 BGA Executive Office

 KUNST IN LEICESTER

 German Expressionism at the New Walk Museum and Art Gallery, Leicester.